-The above evidence seems impressive.
+The above evidence to us seems impressive.
 As we mentioned already, it is not conclusive, but certainly compelling when compared to the evidence for present-day Mt.
 Ararat.
 This, of course, does not include the eyewitness accounts for Mt.
 Ararat, which, taken at face value, are spectacular.
 Only one verified eyewitness would invalidate all of the above!
-However, since we
+However, since we have no absolutely verifiable eyewitnesses, we wonder if any of the eyewitnesses on the lists given in various books about the search for Noah's Ark could have possibly been at this southern location?
+We feel that some of them can, and at least one, seems to us to be certain.
+Here are two examples.

 First, we are not entirely convinced, but it is possible that the discovery of the ark by Prince Nouri may have been at this southern site, and perhaps what he saw was the stone reconstruction somewhat covered with snow.
-51 We find it interesting that he was traveling from India to take over the leadership of the Nestorian church which just happened to have its center a little to the east of this mountain.
+46 We find it interesting that he was traveling from India to take over the leadership of the Nestorian church which just happened to have its center a little to the east of this mountain.
 Certainly he would have been acquainted with the Nestorian tradition which puts the Ark on Cudi Dagh!
-The Nestorians once had a famous monastery called The Cloister of the Ark upon the summit of this mountain, and as mentioned earlier, it was destroyed by lightning in AD 766.
-Why then did he say he was on Mt.
+The Nestorians once had a famous monastery called "The Cloister of the Ark" upon the summit of this mountain.
+It was destroyed by lightning in A.D.
+766 as mentioned earlier.
+Question: Why did he say he was on Mt.
 Ararat?
 Because to most Christians, if the Ark is there, it had to be Mt.
 Ararat.

-We believe a second and more certain possibility is the chance discovery of the five Turkish soldiers who were returning from Bagdad to their homes in Adana after WWI when they came upon Noah's Ark.52 Now why would they deliberately go several hundred miles out of their way toward Ararat, climb a 17,000 ft. mountain which was still under the control of their enemies (the Russians) when their home was in the opposite direction?
+We believe a second and more certain possibility is the chance discovery of the five Turkish soldiers who were returning home after WWI who were leaving from Baghdad to return to their homes in Adana when by chance they came upon Noah's Ark.
+Ark Now why would they deliberately go several hundred miles out of their way toward Ararat, climb a 17,000 ft. mountain which was still under the control of their enemies (the Russians) when their home was in the opposite direction?
 These questions need answers.
 When one looks at a map, they most likely followed the Tigris River right to their country's border.
 This would have put them right on target to Cudi Dagh.
 They could not have gone a more direct route through Syria because of the British Army.
 This makes sense!

-The above arguments and historical references may not constitute a conclusive argument for the Ark's landing place, but they are compelling.
+The above arguments and historical references may not constitute a conclusive argument for the Ark's landing place, but they are compelling, and, to us, overwhelming.
 More digging is necessary, perhaps even in the literal sense on Cudi Dagh!